 Estonia and Russia.
 Narva and Ivangorod.
-Narva Castle and Ivangorod Castle.
+Narva Castle and Ivangorod Castle online.
 All of that can be seen in one place, which has been crucial for European history.
-Two fortresses that are situated right at the Russian-Estonian border, have been changing their owners during the course of history – Denmark, Sweden, Livonian Order, Germany, USSR, Russia and Estonia.
+Two fortresses you see in live camera, that are situated right at the Russian-Estonian border, have been changing their owners during the course of history – Denmark, Sweden, Livonian Order, Germany, USSR, Russia and Estonia.
 Military conflicts, political prisoners, devastating damages and reconstructions, both of these brother-castles have played a key role in European history.

-The foundation of the Narva Castle (a.k.a.
+The foundation of the Narva Castle in the online camera, (a.k.a.
 Hermann Castle) has been laid in the 13th century when the Danes have built wooden fortifications.
-The construction has been gradually improved and empowered, which led to the creation of the city of Narva (name of the river, near which the castle was built).
+The construction has been gradually improved and empowered, which led to the creation of the city of Narva online (name of the river, near which the castle was built).

-Later, the castle has become the property of the Livonian Order that has started building the castle’s most notable site – the Hermann Tower (jokingly called the Long Hermann).
-Numerous reconstructions have been undertaken during its existence, despite the constant owner swapping – after the Order, it was taken by Russians and then Swedes, who, under the supervision of the legendary engineer Erik Dahlbergh, have substantially increased the fortification’s and castle’s territory.
+Later, the castle in the live broadcast, has become the property of the Livonian Order that has started building the castle’s most notable site – the Hermann Tower (jokingly called the Long Hermann).
+Numerous reconstructions have been undertaken during its existence, despite the constant owner swapping – after the Order, it was taken by Russians and then Swedes, who, under the supervision of the legendary engineer Erik Dahlbergh, have substantially increased the fortification’s and castle’s territory in the web camera.

-This castle has been built on the opposite side of river Narva – directly facing the Estonian neighbour.
-It has been the center of military conflict right from the beginning, as it has been constantly swapped between Russians and Swedes.
-Similar to the closest fortress, Ivangorod castle has been rebuilt, enlarged and enhanced – three towers were built, including the biggest one, the Provision Tower, and the Virgin’s Dominion church inside the castle.
+This castle, with is showed in live footage, has been built on the opposite side of river Narva online – directly facing the Estonian neighbour.
+It has been the center of military conflict right from the beginning, as it has been constantly swapped between Russians and Swedish.
+Similar to the closest fortress, Ivangorod castle online, has been rebuilt, enlarged and enhanced – three towers were built, including the biggest one, the Provision Tower, and the Virgin’s Dominion church inside the castle in the live broadcast.
 Having become the property of the Swedish monarch, for almost 100 years, the fortress at one point served as a prison of Jacob Kettler, the Duke of Courland (Western Latvia), one of the most outstanding rulers in the Baltic region of all time, who was captured by the Swedes along with his family.

-Just like the Narva Castle, this one was captured by Peter the Great and has later become the property of the independent Estonia 200 years after, before once more falling into the possession of Russia.
+Just like the Narva Castle, demonstrated in web camera, this one was captured by Peter the Great and has later became the property of the independent Estonia 200 years after, before once more falling into the possession of Russia.